Icinga/icinga2/doc/12-icinga2-api.md

 ```

 We're using [X-HTTP-Method-Override](12-icinga2-api.md#icinga2-api-requests-method-override) here because
-the HTTP specification does not allow message bodies for GET requests.
+the HTTP specification is quite vague regarding GET requests with a request body
+and middle boxes might drop those requests.

 The `filters_vars` attribute can only be used inside the request body, but not as
 a URL parameter because there is no way to specify a dictionary in a URL.